carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 A ''gc_relocate'' is modeled as a 'readnone' pure function.
 It has no side effects since it is just a way to extract information about work done during the actual call modeled by the ''gc_statepoint''.

-StackMap Format
+Stack Map Format
 ================

-Locations for each pointer value which may need read and/or updated by the runtime or collector are provided via the StackMap format specified in the PatchPoint documentation.
+Locations for each pointer value which may need read and/or updated by the runtime or collector are provided via the :ref:`Stack Map format <stackmap-format>` specified in the PatchPoint documentation.

-..
-TODO: link

 Each statepoint generates the following Locations: